Russell Harty: Death

 He died in St James's on 8 June 1988 at the age of 53 from liver failure caused by hepatitis.
 His body was buried in the graveyard of St Alkelda Church at Giggleswick.
 At a memorial service at St James's Church, Piccadilly attended by Harty's friends and colleagues from showbusiness, Alan Bennett commented in his eulogy that "the gutter press had finished Harty off."
 (Note: Bennett claimed that the hostile media coverage had frightened Harty into an unhealthy amount of overwork, broadcasting multiple programmes on TV and radio while continuing his journalism and also writing a book: "He expected the BBC not to renew his contract and that offers of work elsewhere would be bound to dwindle.
 In fact this did not happen, and he began to work harder than he had ever worked before.
 So convinced was he that there would soon be no more, he accepted every offer that came his way...
 On the surface it seemed things had never been better.
 But his first instinct had been right.
 The gutter press had finished him because they had panicked him into working so hard that by the time he was stricken with hepatitis he was an exhausted man."
 The News of the World replied the following Sunday, "we'd like to teach Mr Bennett a lesson in medicine: nobody ever caught Hepatitis B from a newspaper".
 Its "sister paper"The Sun responded similarly, "he died from a sexually related disease.
 The press didn't give it to him."
 A posthumous Sunday Times tribute also commented on Harty's outburst of work at the end of his life: after "he weathered a momentary tabloid scandal... he seemed to become ubiquitous".
-A Daily Mail article quoted Jamie O'Neill as taking slight issue with Bennett's version events, suggesting that Harty was only motivated by a need to make as much money as he could before retirement, although O'Neill did recall Harty saying when the tabloid articles about him appeared, "I'm finished".)
-Another memorial service, for family members and local friends, took place at Blackburn Cathedral where Harty had been a server as a boy.
-His friend Michael Parkinson delivered the address, and told the media "Russell was a very funny man and a damn sight nicer than anyone who wrote about him".
+A Daily Mail article quoted Jamie O'Neill as taking slight issue with Bennett's version of events, suggesting that Harty was only motivated by a need to make as much money as he could before retirement, although O'Neill did recall Harty saying when the first tabloid articles about him appeared, "I'm finished".)
+Another memorial service, for family members and local friends, took place at Blackburn Cathedral where Harty had once been a server.
+His friend Michael Parkinson delivered the address, and told the media, "Russell was a very funny man and a damn sight nicer than anyone who wrote about him".